MixinNetwork/developers.mixin.one/developers-docs/docs/introduction.md

 Some Mixin Applications don't need the bot interface.
 They could be a website or a standalone mobile App.

 A common scene is that your business runs well, but you want to make it cooler with cryptocurrency.
-So you need to integrate an existed system with Mixin.
+So you need to integrate an existing system with Mixin.

 The first thing you need to do is same as above, creating a bot.
 And then, it's time to think about the way to integrate with Mixin.